Buyer Agency Agreement: Definition And Explanation

 Home Buying - 6-minute read

-A real estate purchase agreement is a contract outlining the details of a home sale transaction.
-Read more about purchase agreements and their main components.
+A real estate purchase agreement is a contract covering the details of a real estate transaction.
+Learn more about purchase agreements and their key components.